-DISt= dist1[unit1] distN[unitN] radial distance(s) from the target(s); the distance value(s) determine the size of the spot(s); run CU LIST to list valid units (default=0[KM] for first value; last specified value for all subsequent values)
+DISt= dist1[unit1] . . distN[unitN] radial distance(s) from the target(s); the distance value(s) determine the size of the spot(s); run CU target location(s); these determine the location(s) of the spot(s); valid input formats are:

+LIST to list valid units (default=0[KM] for first value; last specified value for all subsequent values)